 Various guided hikes are offered every morning and there are over 50 different fitness classes offered each day, including meditation and wellness options.
-There are also lectures offered by various guest speakers throughout the day – we loved them and learned a lot.
+There are also lectures offered by various guest speakers throughout the day – we loved these and learned a lot!

 Classes range from more familiar options such as TRX, cycling, yoga, pilates, circuit training, and kettle bell classes to the more unfamiliar, including gyrokenesis, drumming, dance, and sound healing.

 Fundamental classes (as well as more advanced classes) are offered in every fitness speciality.
 These classes build throughout the rest of the week.
 It makes it easy to break out of your comfort zone and try new things without having that ‘I have no idea what I’m doing’ intimidation factor that can prevent you from trying an exercise class (eg. I’m totally guilty of this).